Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 Prolotherapy and the neck element in headaches

-Do weakened ligaments in the neck cause an unnatural head posture which can cause headaches?
+Do weakened ligaments in the neck causes an unnatural head posture which can cause headaches?
 Can strengthening these neck ligaments resolve the problem of chronic headaches and migraines by resolving the problem of cervical instability?

 Prolotherapy is based on the theory that the cause of most chronic musculoskeletal pain is ligament and/or tendon weakness (or laxity).
 This retrospective pilot study was undertaken to evaluate the effectiveness of dextrose prolotherapy on tension and migraine headache pain and its associated symptoms.